nikkikobako/MS1-Go-Vegan/README.md

 ### Phase 1 Features <a name="phase1"></a>
 1. Home page gives a minimalist view with a small text area to catch the users attention
 2. The Why page has a lot of text which on mobile and tablet view is split into sections by the pictures this gives the user the reasons to become vegan
-3. The Why page for desktop is 3 sections and to give a consistant view has a button to collapse the main text to allow a clearer look
+3. The Why page for desktop is 3 sections and to give a consistent view has a button to collapse the main text to allow a clearer look
 4. The user can learn how to become vegan from the Why pages, the links on the page give a wealth of information
 4. The user can explore food choices on the recipe page to give ideas and inspiration of how tasty vegan food is
 5. The user can get help to transition by joining the challenge by signing up on the Challenge page